 Below are links to some of the ingredients on Amazon, however please note you can source ingredients in many places if you have the time to hunt around.

-Check your course booklet to work out the total amount of each ingredient you need to complete the course.
+Do check your course booklet to work out the total amount of each ingredient you need to complete the course.
 If you have a friend who is completing the course, we would suggest buying together to minimise any wastage.

 Please note – you may need to turn the Ad Blocker off in your browser in order to see the product links. **As an Amazon Associate I earn from qualifying purchases.**